splunk/splunk-connect-for-snmp/docs/configuration/rabbitmq-configuration.md

 #RabbitMQ configuration
-RabbitMQ is a service with is used as queue service for SC4SNMP.
+RabbitMQ is a service with is used as a queue service for SC4SNMP.
 It is queuing tasks like SNMP Walk and GETs.

 ### RabbitMQ configuration file

 RabbitMQ configuration is keep in `values.yaml` file in section `rabbitmq`.
-To downland example file execute command:
+To downland example file execute the command:
 ```
 curl -o ~/values.yaml https://raw.githubusercontent.com/splunk/splunk-connect-for-snmp/develop/values.yaml
 ```
-`values.yaml` is being used during the installation process for configuring kubernetes values.
+`values.yaml` is being used during the installation process for configuring Kubernetes values.

 Example:
 ```yaml